shinypb/feedfilterer/README.md

 # FeedFilterer

 FeedFilterer allows you to write rules that will mark feed items as read on your behalf.
-Use it to filterer out common things that personally you: your humble author, for example, doesn't want to see people's podcast announcement, because he has already subscribed to their podcasts in a different app.
-The specific things you want to skip are likely to be different than what anyone else would like to skip, so FeedFilterer is made to be tinkered with (see **Extensibility**, below).
+Love a particular blog but hate when they talk about a specific topic?
+Write a rule to filter those items out.
+Only want to see posts with images in them?
+Write a rule to filter everything else out.
+The sky's the limit.

 ## Installation
 ````